ekfitz/tbg/README.md

 Fixed some mobile glitches and some bugs that didn't get fixed during pull request.

 Added better mobile css and made links hover to accent color.

+Add second page.
+This is a more detailed description of work flow.
+Click on circles to be directed to another page.